Section 45L New Energy Efficient Home Credit

 New homes or dwelling units must be substantially completed and sold or leased prior to December 31, 2032.

 In order to meet the energy-efficient standards, the units must have an air conditioner with a SEER rating of at least 13, a Heat Pump SEER rating of 13 and a Heating Seasonal Performance Factor (HSPF) of 7.7.
-Other criteria to consider are the R values of the roof and wall insulation, windows that have Low E ratings and have double or triple pane glass.
+Other criteria to consider are the R values of the roof and wall insulation, and windows that have Low E ratings and have double or triple pane glass.

 How do I claim the credit?